Web DesignDesign InspirationWebsites

 #4 Write concisely and embrace storytelling

-First, you will need to cover the fundamentals of writing a blog post.
+First, you must cover the fundamentals of writing a blog post.
 Examine your written content for such qualities as:

 These aside, non-profits must leverage storytelling to best cater to their audiences.
 Toward this end, write with such questions in mind as: